Saturday 7 December 2019

 The Walking Stars course is fully accessible; there will be no steps, ledges or uneven ground along the route.
-However, participants should be aware that there are some hills reaching a 4% incline.
+However, participants should be aware that there are some hills, with one slope reaching an 18% incline.
 If you have further questions, please feel free to contact email@example.com or by calling 1300 65 65 85.

 Timings for the night

 The walk begins at 8pm, with festivities kicking off at 6pm, including the best-dressed competition, a group warm-up exercise and speakers who want to thank you for the incredible impact you’re making on those touched by cancer!

 The 21km course will take the average walker 4 to 5 hours to complete.

 We want our Walking Stars to shine as bright as the city Christmas lights!
 Don’t be afraid to wear flashing headbands, glow sticks or a bright, daffodil-coloured costume.
 By glowing and sparkling through our amazing CBD, you’ll spread hope for a cancer free future.
 Make sure you choose something comfortable to walk in, including worn-in training shoes.

 Walking Stars 2019 t-shirts are now available.
 Get yours now in our online shop.